EmmanuelO922/E21-Final-Project/README.md

-# E29-Final-Project
+# E21-Final-Project
-Heat map of SEPTA Accessibility
+Heat map of accessibility to Bus stations managed by the South Eastern Pennsylvania Transit Authority (SEPTA)